A History of Our Environmental and Social Responsibility

 Early in the year we pilot the FLA’s improved wage data collection tool with 10 apparel assembly factories.
 The pilots go well, and after analyzing the results, we use them within the Practitioners Working Group to refine the tool to its final state.

-Before rolling out the new and improved tool to our apparel assembly factories, we schedule interactive training webinars with our apparel suppliers and 100 percent of our apparel assembly factories attend.
+Before rolling out the new and improved tool to our apparel assembly factories, we schedule interactive training webinars with our apparel suppliers and all of our apparel assembly factories attend.
 In this webinar we officially launch our living-wage program with our suppliers, define the living wage, show the importance of the living wage, communicate our strategy for achieving a living wage, discuss next steps and our program timeline and answer questions and receive feedback.

 After the official launch of our program with our suppliers, we then finish collecting wage data.
 With this data in tow, we once again enlist the help of the MIT Sustainable Business Lab to help us analyze the data.
 They create an incredible tool for us that incorporates the detailed wage data we’ve gathered from our apparel assembly factories as well as the living-wage benchmarks that the FLA has supplied.

 The MIT project also provides a few new frameworks for data analysis, including comparing worker wages at the country level to show our geographic priorities; comparing wages per factory against our production percentage to show our business priorities; and breaking down worker compensation into its component parts to help us understand what our factory partners can prioritize to increase wages.

 This analysis gives us the first indication of where we are in relation to achieving living wages at our apparel suppliers.
 The good news is we’re in better shape than we thought, and we share the results of our initial analysis in the 2018 Environmental and Social Initiatives Booklet, where we state that on average our apparel assembly factories pay 81 percent of the living wage.